“M + T”

 PREFACE:

-Choking On One’s Own Saliva
+Choking On His Own Saliva

 __________________________